peakhunt/kongjaexpress/README.md

 Keep it simple!
 Thread is evil!
 But sometimes it is necessary to fully take advantage of multi-core CPU.

+The basic philosophy of KongJa Express is based on NodeJS like functional programming, which I believe every modern application should be based on.

 Libev here is modified to support exceptfd.
 It is a simple change but for some reasons, original author refuses to implement it.
 But we need event on exceptfd on embedded linux environment to detect GPIO event.
 Additionally I am planning to replace Libev with something more simpler in the future.